Colours (Donovan song)

-"Colours" is a song written and recorded by British singer-songwriter Donovan for his second album, Fairytale.
+"Colours" is a song written and recorded by Scottish singer-songwriter Donovan for his second album, Fairytale.
 "Colours" was released as a single in the United Kingdom on 28 May 1965 through Pye Records (Pye 7N 15866) and a few months later in the United States through Hickory Records (Hickory 45-1324).
 The single was backed with "To Sing for You" on the UK release and "Josie" on the US release.
 Both B-side selections came from Donovan's first album, What's Bin Did and What's Bin Hid (1965).

+Background and composition

+Donovan followed up the success of "Catch the Wind" with "Colours", which featured a similar folk style.
+According to an interview with Record Mirror, Donovan claims he wrote the song "on the spot" during a recording session on 5 May 1965, at the Southern Music studios in London.
+Unlike "Catch The Wind", which featured a string arrangement "Colours" features Donovan playing banjo and the harmonica in addition to acoustic guitar.
+Former Shadows member Brian Locking guests on the recording, playing bass.
+As with all of Donovan's material released in 1965, "Colours" was produced by Terry Kennedy, Peter Eden and Geoff Stephens.